Gonzalez, Florida

 Gonzalez is a census-designated place (CDP) in Escambia County, Florida.
-As of the 2010 United States Census, the population was 13,273.
-Gonzalez is a suburban community located north of Pensacola, and south of Cantonment.
-Tate High School, the largest public school in Escambia County, is located in Gonzalez.
+Gonzalez is located north of Pensacola, and is considered to be within Cantonment.
+Tate High School, the largest public school in Escambia County, is located in the Gonzalez area.
+As of the 2020 United States census, the population was 14,586, up from 13,273 at the 2010 census.
+It is part of the Pensacola—Ferry Pass—Brent, Florida Metropolitan Statistical Area.

 History

 The village of Gonzalez has also been called Gonzalia, named after the Gonzalez family who owned a farm in the area.
 Manuel Gonzalez, the patriarch of the family, was originally from Spain.
 He had arrived in the New World sometime around 1790.
 He served as an Indian Agent under Francisco Bouligny in New Orleans, before eventually arriving in Pensacola.

 During the American Civil War, Gonzalez was home to a Confederate storage facility run by Manuel Gonzalez’s son, Samuel Z. Gonzalez.
 The Gonzalez farm was also the location of a military skirmish between Union forces headquartered out of Fort Barrancas and Confederate troops.